smarr/gil-sem-demos/blog/python-gil.md

 Python 3.13 gives much stronger atomicity guarantees, releasing the GIL basically only on function calls and jumps back to the top of a loop or function.

-If the Python community intents to remove the GIL, this seems problematic.
+If the Python community intends to remove the GIL, this seems problematic.
 I would expect more people to implicitly rely on these much stronger guarantees, whether consciously or not.